-SILVER SPRING, Md. — There are new concerns from at least 50 families and city leaders who are facing evictions at a Silver Spring apartment complex.
+SILVER SPRING, Md. — There are new concerns from at least 50 families who are facing evictions at a Silver Spring apartment complex.
+Now, county leaders are stepping in.

 WUSA9 has been following this story since September --- when we first learned that several refugee families were at risk of being put out.
 Now we're learning the latest negotiations failed.